frenetic-lang/frenetic/guide/04-OxMonitor.md

 #### Programming Task

-Use [Monitor.ml](ox-tutorial-code/Monitor.ml] as a template for this exercise.
+Use [Monitor.ml](ox-tutorial-code/Monitor.ml) as a template for this exercise.

-- Write the `is_http_packet` predicate, using the [packet accessors] you used to build the firewall.
+- Write the `is_http_packet` predicate, using the [header accessor functions] you used to build the firewall.

 - You're not just monitoring Web traffic.
 You need to firewall ICMP traffic and apply the repeater to non-ICMP traffic, as you did